stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 * A setter to override the error handler as required.

 * The `IGNORE` parser which can be used to explicitly ignore commands.

-* The `trim` helper to the parser interface to clean a tokenized array of strings.

 ### Vertex Components